 - A. Each investment manager will be obligated to vote all proxies on securities held by such manager in the Trust's portfolios. - B. Each investment manager will be expected to carefully examine all proxy issues.
 The decision with respect to the proxy vote must be made on a case by case basis, prudently and solely in the interest of the participants and beneficiaries of the Railroad Retirement System. - C. Each investment manager must adopt and implement written policies and procedures that are reasonably designed to ensure that proxies with respect to Trust assets will be voted in the best interest of the participants and beneficiaries of the Railroad Retirement System.
-The manager must provide to the Trust: (i) a copy of its proxy
+The manager must provide to the Trust: (i) a copy of its proxy voting guidelines, and (ii) a summary of its procedures for recording proxy votes and reporting them to the Trust.

-- voting guidelines, and (ii) a summary of its procedures for recording proxy votes and reporting them to the Trust. - D. Decisions with respect to proxy voting may not be delegated by the investment manager to another party, except in cases where a clear conflict of interest exists.
-In such cases, the investment manager must provide prior written notice to the Trust's investment staff of both the conflict of interest and the party to whom voting authority will be delegated. - E. Each investment manager must accurately record its proxy votes for each Trust security held and the basis for such votes.
+- D. Decisions with respect to proxy voting may be delegated by the investment manager to an independent third party advisory firm, provided however that such advisory firm must exercise its judgment in a manner that it is consistent with this Proxy Voting Policy Statement and with the proxy voting policy of the investment manager. - E. Each investment manager must accurately record its proxy votes for each Trust security held and the basis for such votes.
 The votes may be tallied by general category.
-These records must be made available to the Trust upon its request. - F. Each investment manager must provide to the Trust on an annual basis: - 1) Written certification that all proxies with respect to Trust securities have been voted solely in the interest of the participants and beneficiaries of the Railroad Retirement system; - 2) Written certification that neither the officers of the investment management firm nor their personnel have been unduly influenced by outside sources regarding the voting of any proxy; - 3) In cases where a conflict of interest has been identified, written certification that adequate measures were taken to ensure that such conflict did not affect any proxy vote and documentation explaining the nature of such conflict; and - 4) Adequate documentation to report all proxy votes with respect to Trust securities cast by the investment manager and, for all non-routine matters, the basis for such votes.
+These records must be made available to the Trust upon its request. - F. Each investment manager must provide to the Trust on a quarterly basis: - 1) Written certification that all proxies with respect to Trust securities have been voted solely in the interest of the participants and beneficiaries of the Railroad Retirement system; - 2) Written certification that neither the officers of the investment management firm nor their personnel have been unduly influenced by outside sources regarding the voting of any proxy; - 3) In cases where a conflict of interest has been identified, written certification that adequate measures were taken to ensure that such conflict did not affect any proxy vote and documentation explaining the nature of such conflict; and - 4) Adequate documentation to report all proxy votes with respect to Trust securities cast by the investment manager and, for all non-routine matters, the basis for such votes.